A List Of The Labour MPs Leaving The Party – And Everything You Need To Know About Why

 Constituency: Penistone and Stocksbridge

-Elected as MP for Sheffield, Hillsborough in 2005, before being MP for Penistone and Stocksbridge in 2010.
+Elected as MP for Sheffield, Hillsborough in 2005, before becoming MP for Penistone and Stocksbridge in 2010.

 Announcing her “painful decision” to resign from the Labour Party, Angela Smith told onlookers how she had been born into a proud Labour family.

+“I believe in aspiration and know that people do not want to be patronised by left-wing intellectuals who think that being poor and working class constitutes a state of grace,” she said.

+But Jeremy Corbyn has overseen a betrayal of the traditional culture of Labour, once a ‘broad church’ of progressive thinking, Smith accused.

-But the party is now characterised by intolerance and “fuelled by hatred for anything other than a hard left political agenda”, she said.
+The party is now characterised by intolerance and “fuelled by hatred for anything other than a hard left political agenda”.

 “It fosters division rather than unity and despises all those who dare to disagree with its fundamentalist approach to political debate.”